Mentor-Apprentice Program (MAP)

 Priority will be given to:

-• Indigenous applicants that reside in the Northwest Territories.
+• Indigenous applicants who live in the Northwest Territories.

-• Applicants with a demonstrated commitment to sharing language with others upon completion of the program.
+• Applicants who commit to sharing their language with others upon completing the program.
 This includes teachers, child care workers, parents, or those actively engaged in language programming in their community.

 How to apply